 Why should I trust the content of Pack Lunch?

 I believe that common sense and the understanding of basic principles belies common knowledge and popular science.
 I am a firm believer in an empirical approach which augments or counters popular theory and rhetoric, and that is the angle from which all Pack Lunch articles are written.
 In a time when anyone can post their thoughts and opinions on the internet for all to see, one has to have a basis for weeding out questionable material.
 Many look to DVM degrees and other credentials, which is a great start.
 That oftentimes means a one-sided view, however.
 While I have not pursued institutional laurels when it comes to the subject, what I offer is dedication to the pursuit of knowledge and experience.
-I have worked in the natural pet food industry, and have had the opportunity to both teach and share my knowledge with veterinarians and other healthcare professionals over the years, as well as learn from them.
+I have worked in the natural pet food industry, and have had the opportunity to both share my knowledge with veterinarians and other healthcare professionals over the years, as well as learn from them.
 I do encourage every reader not to take the information on Pack Lunch (or any other website) at face value, but to check facts and use their own critical thinking skills and common sense to reach conclusions and make decisions that are practical for themselves and their pets.

 Using Pack Lunch: Pack Lunch is a network of articles written as blog posts within this WordPress-powered site.
 There are several ways to find what you’re looking for: The ‘categories’ section on the top right of most pages contains a list of articles divided by main subject.
 Probably the most helpful is the INDEX menu in the navigation bar at the top of the page.
 The tag cloud has the 45 top tags used, too.
 Please feel free to leave your comments and questions on posts where it is allowed.
 The Facebook page is also a great place to share thoughts or ask questions (privately or publicly), and when you “like” the page it lets me know I’m reaching people.
 That, in turn, encourages me to keep writing and making images.
 (CLICK!
 TREAT!
 R+ training works on me, too.)
 I’ve also set up a Pinterest account with lots of pins to look at and share.